CALL NOW FOR A FREE CONSULTATION:888-407-2955

 Recovery of damages for a slip and fall injury is not always assured.
 One generally has to establish three principles:

-• That the premises owner had a duty to exercise reasonable care in maintaining the site where the slip and fall occurred
+• That the premises owner had a duty to exercise reasonable care in maintaining the site where the slip and fall occurred.

-• That the premises owner breached that duty
+• That the premises owner breached that duty.

-• That the breach was the proximate (or legal) cause of the resulting injury or injuries
+• That the breach was the proximate (or legal) cause of the resulting injury or injuries.

 Skilled Legal Counsel is Generally a Key to Recovery in Slip and Fall Cases